-Synopsis: A summary of the current case-law on some of the major issues in employment and religion.
-It cannot be emphasised too strongly, however, that employment issues are extremely complex and can only be decided case by case, on the facts.
+Synopsis: This is intended as a convenient summary of the current case-law and no more than that.
+It cannot be emphasised too strongly that employment issues are extremely complex and can only be judged case by case, on the facts.

 Synopsis: The Transparency of Lobbying (etc) Act 2014 places restrictions on the degree to which third-party "lobbyists" (such as charities and church congregations) may engage in non-partisan campaigning in the run-up to an election.
 The regulated period for political activity in advance of the General Election scheduled for May 2015 has now begun; and this note provides a brief guide to the Act, its possible impact and how to comply with it.

 Synopsis: This short guide to VAT updates and replaces CMC Circular No 1997/6 and the Addendum of April 2005.
 It is intended as a helpful summary of the VAT system as it affects the Churches - and no more than that.
 The notes are intended to be helpful guidance; however, they are neither approved nor endorsed by HMRC and therefore have no binding force.
 Decisions in individual cases depend on all the facts and circumstances and the rules relating to VAT can be extremely complex.
 Any church about to embark on a new venture which might engage VAT (such as building work) should seek professional advice at the outset.

 Synopsis: This issue has hit the national press recently and we thought it might be helpful for members to be easily able to view our original article on this issue along with the latest update.

 Synopsis: A brief note on the issue of chancel repair liabilities.